mrcgrtz/styleguide/README.md

 <a name="3rdparty"></a>
 ## Third-party projects

-When working on a third-party project, such as a Drupal module or a jQuery plugin, always stick to the corresponding coding style guide if the project will be published.
+When working on a to-be-published third-party project, such as a Drupal module or a jQuery plugin, always stick to the corresponding coding style guide.

 Some third-party coding style guides: